Master of Counselling

 Jay Ellul is an insightful and empathetic counsellor with over 20 years of counselling experience.
 She is an accredited counsellor and clinical supervisor with the Australian Counselling Association.
-Jay has run a successful private practice for over 5 years, with many client testimonies supporting the effectiveness of her approach.
-Jay has also gained a wealth of experience from working in a variety of organisations in the domestic violence sector, in the mediation space, with clients experiencing unplanned pregnancies, with children and adults who have experienced sexual assault and in working with clients and families with a complex trauma background.
+Jay has run a successful private practice for many years, with many client testimonies supporting the effectiveness of her approach.
+Jay’s wealth of experience is from working in a variety of organisations with a diverse range of clients, including children, young people, individuals, families and couples.

-Jay works from a strengths-based, trauma informed, solution-focused framework with a lens sharply focused on helping clients to achieve their very best through gentle, collaborative exploration.
-Jay will provide feedback and psycho-education when appropriate in order that clients leave counselling equipped with practical, personalised strategies to help overcome life’s challenges.
+Jay works from a strengths-based, solution-focused framework with a lens sharply focused on helping clients to achieve their very best through gentle, collaborative exploration.
+Jay will provide feedback along with skills and strategies when appropriate, so that clients leave counselling equipped with practical, personalised strategies to help overcome life’s challenges.
 She is passionate about alleviating her client’s struggles and restoring hope by boosting confidence and building resilience.

 Jay Ellul has appointments available in the following location: Manly West